FarisAlmutairi/Learning-Tracker/README.md

 This repo was inspired by [Syk Houdeib](https://github.com/Syknapse/My-Learning-Tracker-first-ten-months), [Shovan Chatterjee](https://github.com/shovanch/fullstack-web-developer-path) and [Waqar Mohammad](https://github.com/waqardm/devNewbieLearningResources).

-Feel free to fork or download this repo and customise it :)
+Feel free to fork or download this repo and customise it.

 You can [follow me on Twitter](https://twitter.com/gaini_z "@gaini_z")